markus13erger/MCSB/WS_2019_project_23.md

 ## Task 6: Develop a set of SPARQL queries to answer the competency questions

 ### Markus Berger
-1.
-Competency question:
-Who is the artist of a specific song?
+1. Who is the artist of a specific song?

 Query:
 Construct {